-Each dataset, corresponding to one of the periods from A to D, has been used to find the meanrisk/safety portfolios through the solution of all the described models including that of Markowitz.
-The target weekly required return has been set to seven different values (corresponding to the yearly rates 5%, 7.5%, 10%, 12.5%, 15%, 17.5% and 20%, respectively).
-Moreover, for each period and model, the minimum risk portfolio (MRP) and the maximum safety portfolio (MSP) have been computed.
-The ex-post behavior of all the selected portfolios has been examined out-of-sample at the end of the twelve months investment periods following the portfolios selection date (the last date of the corresponding in-sample period).
+Each dataset, corresponding to one of the periods from A to D, has been used to find the mean-risk/safety portfolios through the solution of all the described models including that of Markowitz.
+The target weekly required return has been set to seven different values (corresponding to the yearly rates 5, 7.5, 10, 12.5, 15, 17.5 and 20%, respectively).
+Moreover, for each period and model, the MRP and MSP have been computed.
+The ex-post behaviour of all the selected portfolios has been examined out-of-sample at the end of the 12 month investment periods following the portfolios selection date (the last date of the corresponding in-sample period).

-The objective of the present section is to provide (when possible) an experimental evidence of what has been discussed from a theoretical point of view.
+The objective of this section is to provide (when possible) experimental evidence of what has been discussed from a theoretical point of view.

-One may expect that some models will show a more aggressive behavior, typically providing larger returns and lower diversification.
-This is indeed one of the main results from our computational analysis: while MAD and Markowitz might be classified as the most "risk seeking" models, Minimax and CVaR(0.1) are the most "risk averse" providing portfolios with a stable diversification and lower returns.
+One may expect that some models will show a more aggressive behaviour, typically providing larger returns and lower diversification.
+This is indeed one of the main results from our computational analysis: while MAD and Markowitz might be classified as the most 'risk seeking' models, Minimax and CVaR(0.1) are the most 'risk averse' providing portfolios with a stable diversification and lower returns.